harrisoncramer/nvim/README.md

 # Dependencies

-Some of these packages require other external dependencies that must be installed.

 1. <a href="https://github.com/BurntSushi/ripgrep">ripgrep</a>
 2. <a href="https://github.com/junegunn/fzf">fzf</a>
 3. <a href="https://github.com/neovim/pynvim">pynvim</a>
 4. Tree Sitter and Neovim
 5. Node (I'd recommend using <a href="https://github.com/Schniz/fnm">fnm</a>)

-Finally, the language server for volar expects to use a global installation of Typescript, rather than a local one in your project.
-I've done this because you may be working in Javascript files, but still want Volar to work.
-You must therefore pass an environment variable to your nvim startup to tell the LSP where to look, for instance, inside my `.zshrc`, I have the following:
+6. The <a href="https://github.com/johnsoncodehk/volar">volar</a> language server uses a global installation of Typescript, rather than a local one.
+This is to allow Volar to work with vanilla Javascript/Vue files.
+During startup, pass an environment variable telling the LSP where to look for the language server.
+For instance, inside my `.zshrc`, I have the following:

 ```
 function v() {